 Degree Program Requirements

-At least 27 of the 33 credit hours in required core and cluster courses (excluding dissertation) must be at the 600 level or higher.
-Up to nine credits of course work may be transferred from another institution on approval of the department.
+At least 27 of the 33 credits in required core and cluster courses (excluding dissertation) must be at the 600 level or higher.
+Up to 9 credits of course work may be transferred from another institution on approval of the department.